nielsdrost7/spotify-laravel/readme.md

 It will send a code to http://spoti.local/spotify/callback which in its turn will save / cache the access token, refresh token, the usual

 ## Todo
+- Need to work on processing paginated items.
+In the artisan command fetch-data I'm fetching 10.000 items.
+100 per page.
+How to process it properly.
+Challenge.
-Improve the authorize / callback flow.
+- Improve the authorize / callback flow.
 When the access token expires (after 1 hour) you should automatically need to get a new token.
 There's some bugs in there.
+- At this point, when session times out, you'll get a 401 unauthorized exception.
+Need to handle that properly in the SpotifyService